-We have proved that b-p-safety is undecidable when negative costs are considered, but decidable for non-negative costs.
-Moreover, b-soundness is also decidable in this case.
-Regarding prcwf-nets, we have proved that Sum, Max, and Fds-p-safety are decidable, and Sum, Max, Av and Fds-dynamic soundness are decidable for the subclass of proper prcwf-nets.
+- Sum, Max, and Fds-p-safety are decidable. - Sum, Max, Av and Fds-dynamic soundness are decidable for the subclass of proper prcwf-nets.

-There are interesting open problems that remain open: decidability of Avp-safety and that of the problems related to the discounted sum.
-Their study would be a good starting point for the study of more sophisticated aggregation techniques, like the Gini or the Theil index.
+There are interesting open problems that remain open, as the decidability of Av-p-safety and the problems related to the discounted sum.
+Their study would be a good starting point for the study of more sophisticated aggregation techniques, like the Gini or the Theil indices [13].